What to know aboutHolland Park

-The Marsh & Parsons estate agency office in Holland Park is one of our biggest, and demand for flats and houses for sale and to let is at an all-time high.
-The beauty and benefits of living in Holland Park are obvious and it is no wonder that celebrities, including Simon Cowell, Brian May, Sir Richard Branson, Annie Lennox, and Michael Winner have homes here.
-We also sell properties to high-flying City executives, captains of industry, and foreign nationals, lured to Holland Park by the high quality property for sale and the attractions of the area.
+Marsh & Parsons Holland Park office is one of our biggest, and demand for flats and houses for sale and to let is at an all-time high.
+The benefits, and beauty, of living in Holland Park are obvious and it is no wonder that plenty of celebrities, including Simon Cowell, Brian May, Sir Richard Branson, Annie Lennox, and Michael Winner have homes here.
+We also sell properties to high-flying City executives, captains of industry, and foreign nationals, lured to Holland Park by the high quality of property for sale and the attractions of the area.

-A major attribute of the area, as sited by Craig Tonkin, our Regional Sales Director at Marsh & Parsons, are the excellent schools in Holland Park, with the best schools including Norland Place Preparatory and The Cardinal Vaughan Memorial RC School.
+A major attribute of the area, as sited by Ian Barrett, Director, are the excellent schools in Holland Park, with the best including Norland Place Preparatory and The Cardinal Vaughan Memorial RC School.
 Additionally the green spaces of the park itself, and the excellent transport links via the Central and Jubilee lines to the City and Canary Wharf, make Holland Park a sensible choice for many-a-young professional.
-These factors, along with the friendly community atmosphere of Holland Park, make it one of the city’s most attractive residential areas.
-Impressive restaurants, such as The Academy and the fabulous Julie’s, as well as a host of shops and boutiques, further add to the charm of Holland Park.
+These factors, along with the friendly community atmosphere of Holland Park, make it one of Londons most attractive residential areas.
+Impressive restaurants, such as The Academy and the fabulous Julies, as well as a host of shops and boutiques, further add to the charm of Holland Park.

 Property types in Holland Park